-As with Devices, Service graphs can be added to a dashboard direct from the Services page.
-You can also use the following widgets for services:
+As with Devices, website graphs can be added to a dashboard direct from the Websites page.
+You can also use the following widgets for websites:

 - HTML widget: An easy way to see what your customers see when accessing your URL.

-- Service SLA Widget: See the percent uptime for one or more services.
+- SLA widget: See the percent uptime for one or more websites.